02 About

 by Martin Cassini

-It’s the story of how “the biggest commission in independent TV production history” launched a media empire, and why it was later described as “the biggest rip-off in independent production history”.
+This is the story of how “the biggest contract in independent TV production history” launched a media empire, and why it was later characterised as “the biggest rip-off in independent production history”.

 The first quote is from Basil Comely, who covered the origins of the career-defining contract for the TV journal, Broadcast.

 The second is from lawyer, Bernard Simons.
-He was consulted, too late, to salvage something for the people who originated and developed the project to the point of commission.
-They were subsequently dumped and erased from the record.
+He was consulted, too late, to salvage something for those who originated and developed the project to the point of commission, subsequently ejected and erased from the record.

-In detailing the precipitous fall from spectacular success to spectacular failure, the tale will also, for some, be a source of deep schadenfreude.
+In detailing my fall from spectacular success to spectacular failure, the tale will be a source of schadenfreude for some.